On finiteness of verbal subgroups: Introduction

 If $w=w(x_1,\dots,x_k)$ is a group-word in variables $x_1,\dots,x_k$, we denote by $w(G)$ the verbal subgroup of the group $G$ generated by the set $G_w$ of all values of $w$ in $G$.
 A word $w$ is concise if $w(G)$ is finite for every group $G$ such that $G_w$ is finite.
 P. Hall had conjectured that every word is concise but the conjecture was refuted by Ivanov in \cite{ivanov}.
 Further examples of words which are not concise were produced in \cite{olsh}.

 On the other hand, many words are known to be concise.
 P. Hall proved conciseness of non-commutator words (i.e., a word such that the sum of the exponents of some variable involved in it is non-zero).
 In \cite{ts} Turner-Smith showed that the derived words are concise, and J.C.R.
-Wilson \cite{jcrw} subsequently extended this result to all multilinear commutator words (which are words obtained by nesting commutators, but using always different variables).
+Wilson \cite{jcrw} subsequently extended this result to all multilinear commutator words.
+Multilinear commutator words, also called outer commutators, are words obtained by nesting commutators, but using always different variables.
 Another proof of conciseness of multilinear commutators was obtained in \cite{femo}.
 It was proved in \cite{femotra} and, independently, in \cite{abru} that the $n$th Engel word $[x,_ny]$ is concise for $n\leq4$.
 The main result of the recent paper \cite{detotoshu} says that any word that can be written as a commutator of two non-commutator words is concise.
-Throughout the paper, whenever we deal with a commutator word $[u,v]$ it is assumed that the variables involved in the word $u$ do not occur in $v$ and those involved in $v$ do not occur in $u$.
+In view of the latter result the following conjecture is natural.